camelcasetechs/vansosms/README.md

 For composer installation, run `composer require camelcasetechs/vansosms`

+### Laravel

-For Laravel >=5.5 uses Package Auto-Discovery, so you don't need to manually add the ServiceProvider and Facades
+-   For Laravel >=5.5 uses Package Auto-Discovery, so you don't need to manually add the ServiceProvider and Facades
+-   Run `php-artisan vendor:publish --tag=vansosms-config` to copy sample config file to `config/vanso-sms.php`

 ## Usage